ie2990/IsabelElia_CW1/LearningJournal.md

 Took a lot of playing around but I worked it out by comparing the original project I made to the current one.
 Realised it was that I had a rigidbody in the bug free version.

-## 19/11/19
+## 12/11/19
 Researching a tutorial for a timer.
 Would like to implement a game over element too.
-This is the tutorial I'm planning to base mine on: https://www.youtube.com/watch?v=qe8MCWsGthM
+These are the tutorials I'm planning to base mine on: https://www.youtube.com/watch?v=d7h49NKooKU & https://www.youtube.com/watch?v=o0j7PdU88a4